Under fire over Congo rebels, Rwanda wins Security Council seat

-UNITED NATIONS Rwanda won a seat on the U.N.
-Security Council on Thursday, despite accusations by a U.N. panel that Rwanda's defence minister commands a rebellion in Democratic Republic of Congo, and warned countries against cutting off aid over the charges.
+UNITED NATIONS Rwanda - along with Australia, Argentina, Luxembourg and South Korea - won a seat on the U.N.
+Security Council on Thursday, despite accusations by a U.N. panel that Rwanda's defense minister commands a rebellion in Democratic Republic of Congo.

 Rwanda was unopposed in its bid for the African seat on the council that South Africa will vacate at the end of December, but still needed approval from two-thirds of the U.N.
 General Assembly members present to secure the two-year term.
 It won 148 votes in the 193-nation assembly.